 “I grew up thinking women were stronger than men in terms of the absence of anger and self-pity.
 Absence of bitterness.”

 If you ever have the pleasure of meeting Alice and Paul Takemoto, you will be in the presence of an endearing mother and son relationship.
-Sitting with them felt like a reunion with old friends, full of unexplainable but palpable comfort.
+Sitting with them felt like reuniting with old friends, full of unexplainable but palpable comfort.
 Alice has a voice so sweet, she could deliver bad news and you’d receive it warmly.
-And when Paul cracks a joke (which is frequently), Alice’s laugh is infectious.
+And when Paul cracks a joke, which is frequently, Alice’s laugh is infectious.